The Lively Set: Production

+Filming started on 20 January 1964.
+It was the first film Darren made under a multi-picture film contract he had signed with Universal, for whom he was to make a film a year until 1970.(He also had a contract to make one film a year for Columbia until 1966.)

 Bobby Darin was hired to write three songs for the film, but Universal was so pleased with the results that they enlisted him to write the entire score.

 The film's release, originally set for July 1964, was delayed until October, and the film was heavily edited out of respect for Dave MacDonald, who played himself and was a stunt driver in the film.
-MacDonald died on May 30, 1964 during the Indianapolis 500 in a fiery crash that also killed Eddie Sachs, who had also been in some scenes, during the second lap.
+MacDonald died on May 30, 1964, during the Indianapolis 500 in a fiery crash that also killed Eddie Sachs, who had also been in some scenes, during the second lap.
 Scenes featuring Sachs and all but one scene featuring MacDonald were removed from the film, and neither driver's name appears in the on-screen credits.
-Years later, son Rich MacDonald contacted James Darren in order to put his father's name in the Internet Movie Database (IMDB).
+Some years later, MacDonald's son Rich contacted James Darren to put his father's name in the Internet Movie Database (IMDb).
 Chrysler mechanic George Stecher appeared in reshot scenes that had originally featured MacDonald.